justmatt18/100-days-of-code/log.md

 **Today's Progress** I'm halfway in finishing the course.

-**Thoughts** It's a challenging course because I don't know some of the problems yet and how to solve it.
+**Thoughts** Its a challenging course because I don't know some of the problems yet and how to solve it.

 ### Day 21: February 7, 2021